 Coconut Cream Pie Puffs

 I hope you guys learned a smidge and are eager to get cracking on these coconut cream pie puffs.
 Admittedly, I’m not an expert at pastry, so we’re really learning this together.
 If you’re reading this and you happen to be, oh, Dominique Ansel or Rose Levy Beranbaum, please give me all your pointers and forgive, what I’m sure is, my many mistakes in the above text.
-If you’re really into pâte à choux now, take a peek at the tiramisu cream puffs I posted some time ago.
+If you’re really into pâte à choux now, take a peek at the tiramisu cream puffs, too!
 Same technique, different filling!
 Happy baking to you all!Print

 YOU NEED TO KNOW: How to Make Pâte à Choux (And Coconut Cream Pie Puffs!)